riyadrb/development-laravel-setup/README.md

-# Automated Laravel Environment Setup and Deployment
+# Laravel Local Development Setup

 Welcome to the automated Laravel environment setup and deployment system designed for Unix-like operating systems.
 This system is designed to save you time and streamline the setup and deployment process for Laravel development, both locally and in a production environment.